 Variable resistors may be used as a rheostat with two connections

 (the wiper and just one end of the track) or as a potentiometer with all three

 connections in use.
 Miniature versions called presets are made for setting up circuits which will not

 Variable resistors are often called potentiometers.

 They are specified by their maximum resistance, linear or logarithmic track, and their physical size.

 The resistance and type of track are marked on the body:

-Some variable resistors are designed to be mounted directly on the circuit board, but
+Some variable resistors are designed to be mounted directly on the circuit board.

-most are for mounting through a hole drilled in the case containing the circuit with
+Others are for mounting through a hole in the case containing the circuit,

 Linear (LIN) and Logarithmic (LOG) tracks